JudeVijayanga/sed/README.md

 1. Quick Test Run

 Before you run the code below, copy and paste it into a new Python file and save it outside the "sed" folder.
-For information read the manual inside the docs folder.
+For information, read the manual inside the docs folder.
 ```bash

 import numpy as np